 Current NHS treatment for the estimated 500,000 sufferers, is to change their behaviour through sessions with a therapist, and to get them to do Graded Exercise Therapy (GET).
 This is a treatment which aims to overcome fatigue by gradually increasing activity levels.

-However, a row has broken out over whether the original studies that showed patients getting a 60% improvement from this regime were accurate in their reporting of results.
+However, a row has broken out over whether the original studies that showed patients getting a 60% improvement from this regime were cheapest prednisone online accurate in their reporting of results.
 ME charities and patients are claiming that the treatments are far less effective than this.

 Heated remarks on both sides